-Miami Identity Theft Attorneys
+Miami Identity Theft Lawyer

 Identity theft refers to the theft of another individual’s identity for one’s personal gain.
 Often, identity theft is committed with the intent of using the stolen identity to commit identity fraud, which is the use of another individual’s personal information to access funds, make purchases, or otherwise impersonate him or her for criminal purposes.
 Identity theft is often, but not always, committed through the use of fraud.
 Fraud is defined as theft by deception.
 If you are charged with identity theft, you can fight the charge to have it reduced or even dismissed.
-Contact our team of experience Miami identity theft attorneys to learn more about fighting an identity theft charge.
+Contact our team of experience Miami identity theft lawyers to learn more about fighting an identity theft charge.

 Examples of Identity Theft

 Identity theft can be committed through many different actions.
 A few examples of ways identity theft can occur include: